2023 Best Nursing Associate Degree Schools in North Carolina

 Read full report on Nursing at Forsyth Technical Community College

-Craven Community College landed the #8 spot in the 2023 rankings for the best associate degree nursing programs.
+With a ranking of #8, Craven Community College did quite well on this year’s best schools for nursing students working on their associate degree.
 Located in the small city of New Bern, Craven Community College is a public school with a small student population.

 After completing their Associate Degree, nursing graduates from Craven Community College carry an average student debtload of $13,449.